All posts

 How AI Content Checkers Actually Work

 Understanding the mechanics helps you interpret results accurately and choose the right tool for your needs.
-Modern AI detection operates on several complementary approaches.
+Modern AI detection uses several complementary approaches, and the best tools combine all of them.

 Perplexity: Measuring Unpredictability

-• High perplexity: The text contains unexpected word choices, creative metaphors, or unusual phrasing.
+High perplexity means the text contains unexpected word choices, creative metaphors, or unusual phrasing.
 Example: "Content marketing is closer to gardening: you overwater for months, stare at empty dirt, then one random post you barely remember writing starts printing customers."

-AI models are trained to produce low-perplexity text—smooth, expected, grammatically perfect sequences.
-Humans naturally inject more variability.
+AI models are trained to produce low-perplexity text: smooth, expected, grammatically perfect sequences.
 When a detector sees extended passages of very low perplexity, it raises a flag.
+This technique originates from the original GPTZero research paper published in 2023.

 Burstiness: Analyzing Rhythm Variation